 How many hours do you spend in your car each week?
 In any crisis, auto emergency kits could save lives or be a "get home" bag in a grid-down situation.

 It wouldn't even have to be a major disaster.
-In a land with freeways and belt routes strung from shore-to-shore and plagued with traffic congestion, it is always possible to be caught in a gridlock, maybe for hours at a time because of an accident or weather conditions.
+In a country with freeways and belt routes strung from border-to-border and plagued with traffic congestion, it is always possible to be caught in a gridlock, maybe for hours at a time because of an accident or weather conditions.

-So if you are traveling any distance, especially with children, it is well worth it to put one in your car.
+So if you are traveling any distance, especially with children, it is well worth it to put an auto emergency kit in your car — one for each person.

-A back pack is the perfect container for most of the items in this kit so that regardless of the circumstances you are able to care for yourself and walk away from your car with the supplies that will sustain you.
+A back pack is the perfect container for most of the items in this kit so that regardless of the circumstances you are able to walk away from your car with the supplies that will sustain you if it becomes necessary.

-The auto kit pictured above has enough gear to support 5 people in case of an emergency.
+The auto kit pictured above has enough of most items to support 5 people in case of an emergency.
 Here's what is included in this heavy duty duffle bag: